I’m a professional travel photographer, and one of the most popular questions I’m asked by readers and students is what the best travel camera is.

 Many cameras give you the option to shoot in RAW, JPEG/JPG, or to shoot in both.
 We recommend shooting in both even if you plan only to use the JPG version for now – in the future as your photography skills develop, you’ll be pleased to have the option to go back and edit the original RAW files.

 You can find out more about RAW in my guide to RAW in photography.
-If you are interested in learning more about photography and understanding in detail all the terms above and how they affect your shots, check out my travel photography course, which has all the answers you need across 8 weeks of awesome lessons.
+If you are interested in learning more about photography and understanding in detail all the terms above and how they affect your shots, check out my travel photography course, which have all the photography answers you need.

 The Best Travel Camera in 2019